Skip to content

 The New Kingdom

-The New Kingdom spanned from around 1560-1085 B.C. and it was a time known for its monumental architecture and honouring of the gods and pharaohs with statues, through the 18th to the 20th dynasty.
-It was a period of nearly 500 years of economic prosperity and political stability.
-During this time, the country went on to establish the world’s first great empire, which stretched from Nubia to the Euphrates River in Asia.
-The controversial 18th dynasty ruler Amenhotep IV, undertook a religious revolution during this period, in which he disbanded the priesthoods dedicated to Amon-Re and instead forced the exclusive worship of another sun-god, Aton.
+The New Kingdom spanned from around 1560 to 1085 B.C. it was a time known for its monumental architecture and honouring of the gods and pharaohs with statues through the 18th to the 20th dynasties.
+It was nearly 500 years of economic prosperity and political stability.
+During this time, the country established the world’s first great empire, which stretched from Nubia to the Euphrates River in Asia.
+The controversial 18th dynasty ruler Amenhotep IV undertook a religious revolution during this period, in which he disbanded the priesthoods dedicated to Amon-Re and instead forced the exclusive worship of another sun god, Aton.
 After the New Kingdom went into decline, Egypt split into smaller parts and was eventually taken over by stronger neighbours, in particular the Roman Empire took over in 31 B.C. and later in A.D.
 640, Muslim warriors took over Egypt.

 Ancient Egyptian Clothing